facebookresearch/hydra/plugins/hydra_joblib_launcher/README.md

 An [example application](https://github.com/facebookresearch/hydra/tree/master/plugins/hydra_joblib_launcher/example) using this launcher is provided in `plugins/hydra_joblib_launcher/example`.
 It changes the default launcher Hydra is using to this one.

-An example application using the plugin is provided in `plugins/hydra_joblib_launcher/example`.
-It overwrites the launcher used by Hydra.

 Starting the app with `python my_app.py --multirun task=1,2,3,4,5` will launch five parallel executions.

 Output of the example application: